Go to Reviews.org AU Edition

 If you’re looking to cut the cord, YouTube TV is a solid choice.

-YouTube TV combines the best of all things TV and streaming has to offer with access to live TV, on-demand movies, full seasons of popular TV shows, unlimited DVR space, YouTube videos, and the latest news clips.
+YouTube TV combines the best of all things TV and streaming has to offer with access to live TV, on-demand movies, full seasons of popular TV shows, unlimited DVR storage space, YouTube videos, and the latest news clips.

 So basically, everyone from your die-hard Seattle Seahawks fan dad to your princess-loving younger sister will have something to watch.